-The prototype of learner corpora.
-The idea of ensuring that the data maximally represents the target group has been often mentioned among L2 researchers, but in reality, without sufficient time and money, it has always been difficult to gather attested language use data that meets this demand.
-Thus most studies in the 1970s and 1980s failed to achieve this goal.
+The idea of ensuring that the data maximally represents the target group has been often mentioned among L2 researchers, but in reality it has always been difficult to gather attested language use data that meet this demand without sufficient time and money.
+Thus most studies in the 1970s and 80s failed to achieve this goal.
 Two projects, the ZISA Project in Germany and the ESF Database in European nations, however, are worth mentioning because they are among the few projects that generated corpora which approximate closely to modern-day learner corpora.